apache/pulsar/site2/docs/security-kerberos.md

 ### Create principal for Pulsar Proxy in Kerberos

-In comparision with the above configuration, you need to add new principals for Pulsar Proxy.
-If you already have principals for client and broker, only add the proxy principal here.
+You need to add new principals for Pulsar Proxy comparing with the above configuration.
+If you already have principals for client and broker, you only need to add the proxy principal here.

 ```shell
 ### add Principals for Pulsar Proxy